tpai/dotfiles/README.md

 # Dotfiles

-This dotfiles is built for JS and Typescript development.
+This repo is to make a better terminal and IDE for me.

 ## Installation